Creating Highly Precise Features with No Heat-Affected Zones.

 - Require post-production finishing that can add unnecessary time and cost.

 The solution to this issue is to remove the heat from the manufacturing process.
-Athermal laser machining, the next generation technology advancement in medical and implant manufacturing,
+Athermal laser machining, the next generation technology advancement in medical and implant manufacturing, provides this solution.

 Athermal lasers address the limitations of thermal laser technology in all metals, including Nitinol.
 Additionally, athermal laser technology enables the machining of bioresorbable materials, which are interchangeably referred to as bioabsorbable, biodegradable and resorbable.
 Since these materials are absorbed into the bloodstream over time, this family of bioresorbable materials represent the next major advancement for orthopedic applications where the implant is needed only temporarily, such as with vascular scaffolds.